Donors have until May 12 to be recognized with prism at new Leadership Louisville Center

 The Leadership Louisville Center launched the Destination: LEADERSHIP campaign last fall with a $3 million fundraising goal to secure the purchase and renovations of approximately 10,000 square feet of office space for the Center’s new home at 707 West Main Street.
 This new community convening space will better promote an exchange of ideas and collaboration, as well as provide the Center with the classroom space and modern technology needed to further its mission.
-View pre-construction tour video at this link.

-Just a few months into the fundraising effort, over $2.2 million has been pledged thanks to the generous support of leadership investors including:
+Over $2.8 million has been pledged thanks to the generous support of leadership investors including:

 - James Graham Brown Foundation